Leadership Talks, Walks and Envisions a Commitment to Sustainability

 The Hospital received technical assistance in the form of an energy audit and an energy Master Plan by Pres Energy.
 We completed an ASHRAE Level 1 Comprehensive Energy Audit, which identified projects with the potential for 37 percent energy savings.
 Architectural Services continues to assess new projects for energy savings.
 Lighting is being upgraded to LED and perimeter walls are sealed and insulated where needed to conserve energy use.

 Sustainability works best when it is a team effort.
 I am proud to say that by partnering with our staff, patients, visitors, students and vendors, we continue to create a culture of environmentally responsible choices.
-We will continue to build on our success and to improve the environment of care and our surrounding community.
+We continue to build on our success and to improve the environment of care and our surrounding community.

 I want to thank all of you for your dedication to the environment we all share.